mit-plv/riscv-semantics/hardware-hacker.md

 machine state, such as `raiseExceptionWithInfo`.
 If you like, you can take this as a basic operation, but if you're curious or want to check your implementation of exceptions, the source is in [`Machine.hs`](src/Spec/Machine.hs).
-Finally, if you see `getPlatform` anywhere, that indicates we're about to rely on platform-specific behavior which is not fully defined by the spec; you can think of this as asking the platform what to do.
+Finally, if you see `getPlatform` anywhere, that indicates we're about to rely on platform-specific behavior that is not fully defined by the spec; you can think of this as asking the platform what to do.